What to do if you have a concern

 If you have concerns, please speak first to your child’s teacher, who knows your child best.
 If you have concerns about your child’s special educational needs, please contact your child’s teacher or the SENDCO (firstname.lastname@example.org).
-Due to Covid restrictions, we are not able to have face-to-face meetings but we will be able to arrange a telephone conversation, if appropriate.
+Due to Covid restrictions, we are not able to have face-to-face meetings but we will be able to arrange a telephone conversation or virtual meeting, if appropriate.
 If something is worrying you, please do not wait for a parent consultation appointment – we would much rather address an issue sooner rather than later.

 firstname.lastname@example.org Hazel Class Teacher